 11. Hold a Coaching Evening – This is an event for your clients, prospective clients and their friends.
 You offer a meal or snacks and an interactive talk on a coaching related topic (see #10).
 Your guests get to meet new people, learn valuable information and see live coaching by a wonderful coach… you!

-12. Make an Audio Interview – Rent time at a recording studio and have a friend (with a good voice) interview you about your business.
+12. Make an Audio Interview – Have a friend (with a good voice) interview you about your business.
 Have a list of questions already printed up for your interviewer.
-Then edit the tape, add some music, make duplications and ta-da… you have an informative audio tape that you can give or mail to prospects!
+Then edit the interview, add some music and ta-da… you have an informative audio file that you can give or send to prospects!

 13. Make Quote Cards – These are business card size “mini posters” with your favorite quotes on them.
 People love them and will hold on to them for a long time.
 On the back of the quote card add your name, your company name, your web site address and your contact information.
 Again, this is just another way to improve your visibility, credibility, and contribution with others.